Caramelized Onion, Lettuce, and Tomato Sandwich

 • 8 slices sourdough bread

-• salt & vinegar potato chips
+• Salt and vinegar potato chips (Optional)

 Tools